quat1024/garden/garden/lingo-2.md

 * east to something i can't reach
 * south to room 3
 * west to room 5

+Cyan doors canbe walked backwards through!! and take you to Four Rooms

 Dropping the blue pixels will allow me to cross this room